 Selection of wifi mode - AP/Station AP - Network name, password Station - Available networks, password, static IP Payload - Selection of available payloads loaded in flash

-It creates a web server and fake DNS server that resolves everything back to itself.
+It creates a web server and not working DNS server that resolves everything back to itself.
 It defaults back to sending the index.html on any request that doesn't match a file loaded into flash.
 SPIFFS doesn't allow for directories so the names of the different exploit pages and scripts (and references in their htmls) had to be renamed.
 Keep this in mind when adding new exploit pages.

 If other payload exploit pages are released you must add some code to set JS_MAX to the number of .js files loaded by the page to trigger the automatic payload setting.
 After the IDC or Specter exploit pages are loaded through a web browser (or user manual on PS4), the payload transfer will automatically start after a 1s wait.
 If it fails with a not enough memory error then it is best to restart the PS4 because it typically causes a soft-lock on the XMB after repeated attempts.